bhensley/aftermath-guild/src/pages/posts/working-from-home.md

 template: post
 ---

 It's official!
 The Aftermath is now live and recruiting on Zul'Jin Horde.
 Splitting off from a severely dysfunctional guild, our raid team has demonstrated the capability to push mythic progression already.
-The new guild only serves to strengthen that progression, by eliminating
+The new guild only serves to strengthen that progression.
+Let's kick some ass!